s5546/logParser/README.md

 -u forces unix style commands even if your OS isnt unix

--x disables the spinny load thing, but why would you want to do that?
+-x enables the spinning load thing, making the program at least twice as fun

-	i put literally minutes into coding that and you're just gonna break my heart like that? </3
+	it ALSO makes it 2-6 times as slow...

 -k keywords to search through the file for